The official website of Visit Ards and North Down

 Book signing will follow.

-Talk will take place in the Main Hall of the Estate House and will last approximately 45 mins + Q&A.
+Talk will last approximately 45 mins + Q&A.

 About Al Mennie